Felix Faust: Earlier history and background

-Throughout the character's history, various stories showcase or mention the early history of the character.
-The earliest recorded accounts of the sorcerer known as Felix Faust date back to approximately 5,000 BC when he emerged in the African empire of Kor.
-During this time, Kor was ruled by King Nommo, a prominent wizard and the guardian of the Flame of Life.
-Faust, driven by malevolent ambitions, engaged in a fierce battle with Nommo to harness the Flame's power for himself.
-Nommo absorbs the Flame, defeats Faust, and banishes his spirit to another dimension.
+Felix Faust lived around approximately 5,000 BC in the legendary African empire of Kor.
+During this time, Kor was ruled by King Nommo, a prominent wizard and the guardian of the mystical power known as the Flame of Life.
+Faust, driven by his malevolent ambitions, engaged in a fierce battle with Nommo, seeking to harness the Flame's power for his own purposes.
+In a decisive move, Nommo absorbed the Flame of Life into himself, defeating Faust and banishing him to another dimension.